ibrsec/stockapp-fullstack-render/client/README.md

 <a name="overview"></a>
 ## 👀 Overview

-📦 Used a ready backend for stock api </br>
+📦 Frontend of the my [stockapp-fullstack-render](https://github.com/ibrsec/stockapp-fullstack-render) project </br>
 🎯 Used React environment, redux toolkit,redux-persist,react-routing,material mui-x-datagrid, mui-x-charts ,axios,formik, yup, toastify, </br>
 🖥 You can Register or login with the ready credentials on the login page, Contents can be accessed after logging in! </br>
 🔩 After login there is  a few page like dashboard,products,sales,purchases,firms,brands</br>